 Feet Do Travel share what we consider to be the best temples to visit in Chiang Mai.

 First, I must start with Temple etiquette as this is extremely important.

-Naga serpents, which are large mythological snakes, are often found protecting the entrance of Buddhist Temples and usually contain beautiful mosaics and stones.
+Naga serpents are large mythological snakes, are often found protecting the entrance of Buddhist Temples, and usually contain beautiful mosaics and stones.

-Some people say once you have seen one Temple you have seen them all, but if you delve further into when they were built and why, there are always some differences.
-From what (or should that be wat) we saw, they all have a large amount of historical importance in some way.
-You don’t have to visit all eight of the temples we are recommending here, but at least this guide will help you choose.
+Some say once you have seen one Temple you have seen them all, but if you delve further into their history there are always interesting differences.
+The Temples we chose to visit had a large amount of historical importance in some way.

-If you want to only do the Old City Temple Tour, most travel books have a section dedicated to this walk so you can do it yourself at your leisure, alternatively you can book one of the many tours that are advertised.
+If you want to only do the Old City Temple Tour, most travel books have a section dedicated to this walk so you can do it yourself at your leisure, alternatively you can book one of the many advertised tours .

-These temples are listed in the order we saw them and not our order of preference.
+These temples in this article are listed in the order we visited, not our order of preference.

 1. Wat Phra Singh

 Entrance: 20 baht (until 5pm) 5pm – 8pm - FREE